 When you chew your food more slowly, you give your stomach a chance to register fullness.

-This will make you eat slower and consume less calories in a meal.
-Plus you’ll also feel more full!
+This will make you eat slower and consume fewer calories in a meal.
+You’ll also feel more full!

-It also boosts the sensitivity of your taste buds, meaning that food with more flavor can then be enjoyed.
+It also boosts the sensitivity of your taste buds, meaning that you can enjoy food with more flavor.

 Mindfulness also helps you prevent yourself from getting triggered and emotionally eating.